sid-120/sid-120/README.md

-- 👋 Hi, I’m @sid-120
+# 👋 Hi, I’m Siddharth Uzumaki
-- 👀 I’m interested in web development, MERN stack projects, and exploring new tech trends.
+- 👀 I’m interested in __*Web Development, MERN Stack Projects*__, and exploring new tech trends.
 - 🌱 I’m currently learning JavaScript, React, and deepening my understanding of backend systems with Node.js and Express.
 - 💞️ I’m looking to collaborate on open-source projects or innovative web applications that can make a difference.
 - 📫 How to reach me: siddharthuzumaki2000@gmail.com